HSIYJND/Water_Reflectance_Products/README.md

 │   ├── NIR_calculations.m  -> save NIR values of filtered data to .result file
 │   ├── OC4_calculations.m  -> OC4 using SeaWiFS on median data to .result file
 │   └── QAA_calculations.m  -> QAA output from median data to .result file
 │   	└── b_bw_lambda.m     -> LUT for backscattering of pure seawater
 ├── plot_results_compact.m  -> Save intresting plots as .fig from data └── plot_results_png.m      -> Save intresting plots as .png from data
 ```

 ## Potential TODO'S
-- Should employ git for revision control and documentation of SW
 - LW is denoted LS in the scripts but prints as LW,
   might be confusing.
 Should convert completely to LW
 - OC4_calculations.m does not account for band response of SeaWiFS